realzzz/wechateditor/README.md

 ### Check out desgins & code guidence at this [Doc](Docs/design.md)

 ### About this project
-This is our companies project starting from Feb/2016, the development last for about three month.
+This is our company's project from scratch since Feb/2016, the development last for about three month.
 I've designed the whole architecture and implement majority of the code.
+Other two engineer who involved in this project: